Hani, Turkey

+Hani (Hênî), formerly known as Palimaden (پالیمعدن), is a municipality and district of Diyarbakır Province, Turkey.
+Its area is 436 km2, and its population is 32,519 (2022).
+It is populated by Kurds.

 History

 The locals in Hani took part in the Sheikh Said rebellion in 1925.
 Subsequently, the town experienced special surveillance and scrutiny from the state.

 Politics

-After the victory of the Democratic Regions Party (DBP) in the local elections in 2014, Hani became a hotspot for the women movement in Diyarbakır province.
-A women's center was opened in presence of the Metropolitan Mayor of Diyarbakır, Gültan Kişanak.
+After the victory of the Democratic Regions Party (DBP) in the local elections in 2014, Hani became a hotspot for the women movement in Diyarbakır Province.
+A women's center was opened in presence of the Metropolitan Mayor of Diyarbakır, Gültan Kışanak.
 The DBP mayor was dismissed over alleged links with the Kurdistan Workers' Party in October 2016 and a trustee was imposed by the Ministry of the interior.
-In the local elections of March 2019 Ibrahim Lale of the Justice and Development Party (AKP) was elected mayor.
+In the local elections of March 2019 İbrahim Lale of the Justice and Development Party (AKP) was elected mayor.

+Composition

+There are 26 neighbourhoods in Hani District: